 Certain natural supplements can help improve liver health:

-Contains silymarin, which regenerates liver cells.
+Contains silymarin, which may regenerate liver cells.

-Acts as a diuretic, promoting liver detoxification.
+Acts as a diuretic, which may promote liver detoxification.

 Also Read: 9 Tips to Stay Physically and Mentally Healthy